Bud Light loses top US beer spot after Mulvaney ad boycott

 AB InBev's overall sales growth declined 12% in the four weeks ended May 20, data from NielsenIQ and TD Cowen showed.

-Shares of AB InBev had outperformed Molson Coors and Constellation Brands for the first three months of the year, but are now trending lower after the backlash against Bud Light intensified in April.

-Even before the backlash, sales volumes of established "light" brands had slid at a faster pace than the U.S. beer sector as a whole over the past six years, according to Euromonitor International, as drinkers drifted to craft beers first and then to hard seltzers.
+Even before the backlash, sales volumes of established "light" brands have slid at a faster pace than the U.S. beer sector as a whole over the past six years, according to Euromonitor International, as first craft beers then hard seltzers lured drinkers away.

 Top 5 U.S. beer brands in 2022 https://tmsnrt.rs/466gP2H